ECTS

 Autumn

-This course introduces the fundamental concepts needed to understand the genesis and functioning of geothermal reservoirs.
+This EU presents the fundamental concepts needed to understand the formation and functioning of geothermal reservoirs.

-Initially, the different types of geothermal energy, from very low-energy to high-energy geothermal energy for electricity production, are discussed in detail, with real-life case studies.
-A global overview is provided to assess the energy potential of geothermal resources.
+First, the different types of geothermal energy, from very low energy to high energy geothermal energy for electricity generation, are discussed in detail and examined through real-life case studies.
+A global overview is provided in order to assess the energy potential of geothermal resources.

-The UE will then focus on several points specific to geothermal energy, such as mass and heat transfer mechanisms in reservoirs.
-These will be discussed and illustrated on real cases using numerical modeling.
-The geological signature of geothermal reservoirs, such as mineral alteration, will also be studied in detail through case studies.
+The EU will then focus on several points specific to geothermal energy, such as mass and heat transfer mechanisms in reservoirs.
+These will be addressed and illustrated using real-life cases via numerical modeling.
+The geological signature of geothermal reservoirs, such as mineral alterations, will also be studied in detail through case studies.

-The problem of storage will be addressed by considering applications such as underground storage of CO2, heat or energy.
-The influence of the mechanical properties of reservoir rocks, as well as interactions between stored fluids and surrounding rocks, will be highlighted, with the aim of considering the feasibility and durability of these storage devices.
+The issue of storage will be addressed by considering applications such as underground storage of CO₂, heat, or energy.
+The influence of the mechanical properties of reservoir rocks, as well as the interactions between stored fluids and host rocks, will be highlighted in order to assess the feasibility and sustainability of these storage systems.

 ECTS